ArGilfea/TRU-IMP/ReadMe.md

 a voxel; in other words, a voxel will more probably belong to a class if its neighbours belong to the same class.
 Reference: Besag, J. On the Statistical Analysis of Dirty Pictures.
 1986 48(3):259-79
+### FCM (Fuzzy C-means):
+This method is similar to the ICM and K-mean, but supposes that a voxel can belong to more than one class at the same time.
+Each voxel will thus belong to different classes at the same time.
+This presupposes a Gaussian distribution underlying the distribution of intensity.
+The m parameters determines the fuzziness of the segmentation and the alpha is used for the Lp-norm.
+Reference: Lapuyade-Lahorgue et al. SPEQTACLE: An automated generalized fuzzy C-means algorithm for tumor delineation in PET.
+Medical Physics.
+42(10).
 ### Filling and Filling f:
 This method takes a seed as a starting point.
 For each iteration, until convergence, any voxel